Foundation Models for Zero-Shot Segmentation of Scientific Images without AI-Ready Data: Results and Analysis

 \section{Results and Analysis}

 Zenesis, our proposed multimodal foundation model-based approach for interactive zero-shot segmentation, demonstrates excellent performance on both crystalline and amorphous datasets of FIB-SEM images.
 In comparison to Otsu thresholding and SAM-only approaches, Zenesis achieves superior segmentation performance.
-The average performance metrics for each dataset are presented in Tables \ref{tab:otsu_performance_metrics}, \ref{tab:sam_performance_metrics}, and \ref{tab:zenesis_performance_metrics}.
+The average performance metrics for each dataset are presented in Table \ref{tab:combined_performance_metrics}.

+We evaluated segmentation performance using standard metrics including Intersection-over-Union (IoU) ~\cite{everingham2010pascal} and Dice coefficient ~\cite{dice1945measures}.
+IoU measures the overlap between predicted and ground truth regions as the ratio of intersection to union, while the Dice coefficient quantifies similarity as twice the intersection divided by the sum of the areas.
 The results demonstrate that Zenesis achieves significantly higher accuracy, IOU, and Dice scores for both crystalline and amorphous datasets compared to Otsu thresholding and SAM-only approaches.
 For the amorphous dataset, Zenesis attains an average accuracy of 0.947, an IOU of 0.858, and a Dice score of 0.923, while for the crystalline dataset, it achieves 0.987 accuracy, 0.857 IOU, and 0.923 Dice score.
 These results confirm Zenesis’s robust performance across both sample types.

 In contrast, Otsu thresholding and SAM-only approaches struggle with the crystalline dataset.
 Otsu thresholding yields very low IOU (0.161) and Dice scores (0.274) for crystalline samples, while SAM-only fails entirely, producing 0.100 IOU and 0.173 Dice scores.
 This failure arises because both methods default to following the sharp gradient change in entirely black background as the region of interest due to the lack of distinct edges or intensity variations in crystalline structures.
 For the amorphous dataset, SAM-only performs better (accuracy: 0.499, IOU: 0.405, Dice: 0.571) but still lags behind Zenesis.
-Zenesis overcomes these limitations by leveraging GroundedDINO-based text-guided grounding, which provides precise bounding boxes to guide SAM’s segmentation.
+Zenesis overcomes these limitations by leveraging GroundingDINO-based text-guided grounding, which provides precise bounding boxes to guide SAM’s segmentation.
 This integration ensures SAM focuses on the actual objects of interest rather than defaulting to background regions.
 For crystalline samples, this guidance enables Zenesis to achieve 86\% IOU and 92\% Dice scores, resolving the critical failure modes of Otsu and SAM-only.